CiscoFrisco/LPOO1718_T5G6_T2/Final.md

 ## Relevant Design Decisions

+Some of the following may have already been explained elsewhere, but we feel these are the most import design decision in our project.

+- MVC

+    Initially we had another structure, but after careful thought we decided this was the best way to model the project.
+This way each task is split accordingly and we can more easily detect bugs, or refactor the code.

+- PowerUp

+    Since we needed to inject something 'original', we decided to introduce powerups.
+In order to implement them, we used the Strategy design pattern: the power up body also holds a reference to a power up type, which can be changed any time and holds the main logic in other classes that implement that interface.
+In the GameController update method, 3 methods are effectively called:

+    - check: responsible for checking if the power up has been activated by the puck passing through it.
+    - effect: makes changes on the world based on the type.
+    - reset: resets the changes made by the power up.

+    The main functionality is the following: 5 seconds after the beggining of the game, a power up is created and put on the world.
+After the puck passes through it, it is activated and the body is erased.
+When a goal is scored, the power up is deactivated and the timer restarts, thus 5 seconds later a neW power up comes up.

+- Database

+    Since there's no way to use the same database for Android and Desktop, the main game class will hold an object that implements the Database interface.
+In Android, it will be AndroidDatabase (using Android's SQLite interface), and in Desktop it will be DesktopDatabase (using jqbc library for SQLite).
+Thus, in each device, the user will have access to their previous results, independently of the operative system.

+- Bot

+    In this case we decided not to use derived classes or implement the Strategy interface.
+There are 3 difficulties (Easy, Medium and Hard), and the only difference are some internal values like the distance to the puck before the bot starts to calculate trajectories, etc.

 ## Major Difficulties

 Since this was our first time working with Android and libgdx, we had a touch time learning